OpenKinect/libfreenect/OpenNI2-FreenectDriver/README.md

         cmake .. -DBUILD_OPENNI2_DRIVER=ON
         make

 3. Copy the driver to your OpenNI2 driver repository.
-You must change `Repository` to match your project layout.
+You must first change `Repository` to match your project layout.

         Repository="/example/path/to/Samples/Bin/OpenNI2/Drivers/"
         cp -L lib/OpenNI2-FreenectDriver/libFreenectDriver.{so,dylib} ${Repository}

+        # you could instead make a symlink to avoid copying after every build
+        # ln -s lib/OpenNI2-FreenectDriver/libFreenectDriver.{so,dylib} ${Repository}

 OpenNI2-FreenectDriver is built with a static libfreenect, so you do not need to include libfreenect when deploying.
 However, you will need to make sure target systems have libusb and all other dependencies listed in `ldd libFreenectDriver.so`.